-Method: The test is performed with the support surface alone (control) and with the HoverMatt SPU or Repositioning Sheet on top of the support surface.
-The results of the test measure how far the support surface allows the body to sink into it and also how the support surface conforms around the body.
-If the result of testing is the same or very close, in both scenarios, that means that there will be no clinically significant difference between the support surface alone and the support surface with the HoverMatt SPU at the interface between the patient and the support surface.
+Method: The test is performed with the support surface alone (control) and with the HoverMatt® products on top of the support surface.
+The test results measure how far the support surface allows the body to sink into it and also how the support surface conforms around the body.
+If the result of testing is the same or very close, in both scenarios, that means that there will be no clinically significant difference between the support surface alone and the support surface with the HoverMatt products at the interface between the patient and the support surface.

-Results: The presence of the transfer sheets did not have a significant impact on immersion quantifying compatibility with low air loss surfaces, proving the HoverMatt SPU devices can be left under the patient.
+Results: The presence of the transfer and repositioning sheets did not have a significant impact on immersion quantifying compatibility with low air loss surfaces, proving the HoverMatt products can be left under the patient.

-Summary: The results of standardized testing for microclimate (Body Analog Method) along with test reports on Immersion and Envelopment show that the HoverMatt SPU and the HoverSling Repositioning Sheet are compatible with low air loss surfaces, in the management of microclimate and pressure redistribution.
+Summary: The results of standardized testing for microclimate (Body Analog Method) along with test reports on Immersion and Envelopment show that the HoverMatt products are compatible with low air loss surfaces, in the management of microclimate and pressure redistribution.

-With & Without HoverMatt & Repo Sheet
+Top Selling Low Air Loss Mattresses With & Without HoverMatt & Repo Sheet/Sling

 \The data is calculated at a 95% confidence interval.
-Adapted from the Envelopment Testing Project, Project #1710 - EC Service, Inc. Data on file at HoverTech International.
+Adapted from the Envelopment Testing Project, Project #1710 - EC Service, Inc. Data on file at HoverTech.